Telegraph Media Group set for sale after row with lenders

 It came after the Barclay family, the billionaire owners of the Telegraph Media Group, denied that the business could face administration.

-It is understood that Lloyds Banking Group has appointed corporate finance advisory firm AlixPartners as official receivers for Press Acquisitions, the company controlled by the Barclays which owns the publications.
+Lloyds Banking Group has appointed corporate finance advisory firm AlixPartners as official receivers for B.UK, the overall holding company controlled by the Barclays which owns the publications.

-The lender is seeking a sale of the Telegraph and other titles in a bid to recover debts owed by the network of holding companies.
+The lender will work with the receivers in a bid to secure the sale of the Telegraph and other titles to recover debts owed by the network of holding companies.

+Sky News reported that advisers from Lazard will also oversee the proposed sale process.

+AlixPartners said day-to-day running of the publications would “continue as normal” despite the process.

 Industry analysts have predicted the titles could be worth between £500 million and £600 million.

-The family said that “speculation about the business entering administration is unfounded and irresponsible” and insisted that the loans do not in any way affect the Telegraph Media Group
+The family said that “speculation about the business entering administration is unfounded and irresponsible”.

+A spokesman for the Barclay family said on Wednesday: “We note the public statement made by AlixPartners.